Procambarus zonangulus

 Procambarus zonangulus, the white river crawfish, white river crayfish or southern white river crayfish, is a species of freshwater crayfish.
+It is a distinct but closely related species from Procambarus acutus, which is also known as white river crayfish and has a wider range.

 Distribution

 Procambarus zonangulus was originally described from Jefferson County, Hardin County and Orange County, Texas, where it lives in streams, but the species' natural distribution is unclear, possibly including parts of Alabama, Louisiana and Mississippi.
 It has also been introduced to other states, including Maryland and West Virginia.